-Due to banks and correspondents posted a decrease in its level due to: i) a drop in the obligations level at BCP Stand-alone after FC operations with foreign institutions expired and ii) a decline in the level at ASB, due to a drop in the FC volume after deposits replaced funding from Due to banks in the funding mix.
-The aforementioned was partially offset by an increase at Mibanco, mainly driven by new long-term obligations with companies in the national financial system and with COFIDE, which were assumed to take advantage of lower local interest rates.
+Due to banks and correspondents posted a decrease in its level due to: i) a drop in the obligations level at BCP Stand-alone after FC operations with foreign institutions expired and ii) a decline in the level at ASB, due to a drop

 In terms of BCRP Instruments, the significant increase was driven by BCP Stand-alone and, to a lesser extent, by Mibanco, due to new repo and CD agreements.
-Growth in these instruments was driven by the liquidity facilities provided by the Peruvian government, which were channeled through loan disbursements for GP in the months of May and June.
-This non-structural funding (includes RP funds), represents 73% of the total BCRP instruments at the end of Jun 20.
-It is worth mentioning that the repos with the Central Bank for RP funds were made at a 0.5% interest rate.
+Growth in these instruments was driven by the liquidity facilities provided by the Peruvian government, which were channeled through loan disbursements for Government programs in the months of May and June.
+This non-structural funding (includes GP funds), represents 73% of the total BCRP instruments at the end of Jun 20.
+It is worth mentioning that the repos with the Central Bank for GP funds were made at a 0.5% interest rate.